riordan/Logseq/pages/inquirer.Experimentation Coordination.md

 		- Online Experimentation (e.g. A/B Testing) is a major practice for out
 	- ### Problem Nuances
 	- ### Concerns:
 		- [[Liz Grace]] has been the primary coordinator of experimentation at The Inquirer, first as part of the PDE Analytics team, then in her role in [[Marketing]] as the Manager of Business Intelligence and Innovation.
-She's the subject matter expert and the trusted
+At the time of writing
 		-
 - ## Project Notes
 - [[2022/04/06]]